 We have a great deal of experience in advising bars, restaurants and hotels on the legal and commercial considerations relating to negative comments on social media and in online reviews.

-If you would like to discuss how to approach a defamatory and/or negative comment relating to your hospitality business, contact Andrew Broadbent at firstname.lastname@example.org or call Andrew on 0114 2521416.
+If you would like to discuss how to approach a defamatory and/or negative comment relating to your leisure business, contact Andrew Broadbent at firstname.lastname@example.org or call Andrew on 0114 2521416.